nextguys/lively-next-relaunch/explanation/morphic.md

 });
 ```

- - Lets enhance this by also writing some custom behavior for the previously defined poker table.
- - The custom code will trigger a shuffle of all the dice and then display the total value to the user.
- - To achieve that we adjust the poker table by deriving it like so:
+Let's enhance this by also writing some custom behavior for the previously defined poker table.
+The custom code will trigger a shuffle of all the dice and then display the total value to the user.
+To achieve that we adjust the poker table by deriving it like so:

 ```javascript